Manoj-T-V/Recipe/README.md

     Ensure you have `pytest` and `pytest-cov` installed:

     ```bash
-    pip install pytest pytest-cov
+    pip install pytest pytest-cov pytest-django
     ```

     Then, run the tests with coverage and generate a coverage report:

     ```bash
     docker-compose exec web pytest --cov=recipe --cov-report=html
+    pytest --cov=recipe --cov-report=html
     ```

     - **`--cov=recipe`**: Measures coverage for the `recipe` module.
     - **`--cov-report=html`**: Generates an HTML report of the coverage results, saved in the `htmlcov` directory.

 2. **View Coverage Report**:
-    Open the generated HTML report in a web browser:
+    Open the generated HTML report in a web browser: Currently this application test coverage is not 100 percent.

     ```bash
     open htmlcov/index.html